What is Operational Resilience?

 23%

-Of organizations believe their operational resilience programme is fully mature
+of organizations believe their operational resilience programme is fully mature

 Operational Resilience vs Business Continuity